klovric/scdrm/README.md

 3.0 INSTALLATION
 -----------------------------------------

-You should use the 'scdrm-wizard'.
+You should use the 'installation_wizard'.

 It will setup some variable and invoke two plays: